Emneth Academy Curriculum Intent

 Through our curriculum rationale, we embed our key values:

 The curriculum that we have designed at Emneth Academy is ambitious and provides a challenge for our pupils.
 We follow the National Curriculum, which guides long term and medium term planning, and use various schemes to supplement our curriculum.
-We use the Primary Knowledge Curriculum (PKC) for Art & Design, Science, Geography and History.
+We use and adpat the Primary Knowledge Curriculum (PKC) for Art & Design, Design Technology, Science, Geography and History.
 Children learn how to write and phonics is taught following Little Wandle Letters and Sounds Revised.
 Since November 2021, we have fostered the Jane Considine approach to Writing across the whole school, which focuses heavily on sentence composition and vocabulary development with grammar interwoven into it.
 Reading is discretely taught as an extension to Little Wandle using Collins Big Cat resources.

 Our curriculum is organised so that learning builds year on year, providing a ‘spiralling’ curriculum where children are taught key knowledge, significant skills and relevant vocabulary which will broaden their knowledge and enrich their learning experiences.
 Bruner (1961) states that the purpose of education is not to impart knowledge, but instead to facilitate a child's thinking and problem-solving skills which can then be transferred to a range of situations.
-At the start of each new unit, knowledge organisers are created for children and parents; these will outline key facts and vocabulary which can be used as an introduction to each new topic and a point of reference enabling parents to support their child’s learning experience.
-These will be shared with parents and will also be available on the school’s website.
+At the start of each new unit, knowledge organisers are created for children and parents; these outline key facts and vocabulary which can be used as an introduction to each new topic and a point of reference enabling parents to support their child’s learning experience.
+These are shared with parents and are also be available on the school’s website.

 At Emneth Academy we ensure that the children are regularly assessed against the relevant frameworks across the breadth of the curriculum.
 There is a regular half-termly cycle of monitoring and assessment which is analysed and utilised for identifying knowledge gaps, following this the teachers meet with members of the leadership team to discuss each pupil’s progress to find out the reasons behind their current attainment enabling the school to provide interventions and any necessary support.

-The Emneth Academy Top 20! programme is designed to move our curriculum to outstanding.
+The Emneth Academy the enrichment programme is designed to move our curriculum to outstanding.
 It provides every child with the opportunity to participate in twenty experiences which they will remember for a lifetime.
 It has evolved from discussions about the National Trust’s top 50 things to do before you are eleven and three quarters.
 Each one of the events is designed to push the boundaries of experiences traditionally associated with school